Beagle97/address-utility/README.md

 Thank you for the code challenge.
 It has been a fun activity.

-This project was built using Java 10.0.1 and Gradle 4.8.1.
+This project was built using Java 10.0.1 and Gradle 4.8.1 on Cygwin under Windows.
 There are two projects, api and utilities.
 I placed the zip code range compacting service into a more general address utilities package because that is probably how I would organize it in a real world environment.

 To build the solution and run the unit tests, from the root directory.